Overview

 You can purge the cache within the Docket Cache — Object Cache Accelerator plugin by navigating to the Overview tab and clicking the Flush Object Cache and Flush OPcache buttons.

-If you have a separate caching plugin, or if your theme has its own caching feature, they must be purged separately.
+If you have a separate caching plugin, or if your theme has its own caching feature, it must be purged separately.

 Docket Cache also provides numerous features that are helpful for general WordPress management.
 These features are not exclusive to caching and are helpful for general troubleshooting, testing, and WordPress management.
 View the following link for further information.